DeployingPaperclip:AnAdvancedAIAgentTutorial

 - Install Gunicorn: Activate your

-pc_envand install Gunicorn.pip install gunicorn - Create Gunicorn Service File (Optional but recommended for systemd): Hostinger shared hosting might not allow direct
+pc_envand install Gunicorn.pip install gunicorn - Create Gunicorn Service File (Optional but recommended for systemd): If you're lucky enough to have VPS/Cloud access,

 Save and exit.
-Then enable and start:[Unit] Description=Gunicorn instance to serve Paperclip AI After=network.target [Service] User=your_ssh_user # Replace with your Hostinger SSH username Group=www-data WorkingDirectory=/home/your_ssh_user/paperclip_app Environment="PATH=/home/your_ssh_user/paperclip_app/pc_env/bin" ExecStart=/home/your_ssh_user/paperclip_app/pc_env/bin/gunicorn --workers 3 --bind unix:/home/your_ssh_user/paperclip_app/paperclip.sock wsgi:app # Assuming 'app' in 'wsgi.py' # Or if your entry point is 'main.py' with a Flask/FastAPI app object: # ExecStart=/home/your_ssh_user/paperclip_app/pc_env/bin/gunicorn --workers 3 --bind unix:/home/your_ssh_user/paperclip_app/paperclip.sock main:app Restart=always [Install] WantedBy=multi-user.targetsudo systemctl daemon-reload sudo systemctl start paperclip sudo systemctl enable paperclip - Configure Nginx: Create an Nginx configuration file for your domain.
+Then enable and start:[Unit] Description=Gunicorn instance to serve Paperclip AI After=network.target [Service] User=your_ssh_user # Replace with your Hostinger SSH username Group=www-data WorkingDirectory=/home/your_ssh_user/paperclip_app Environment="PATH=/home/your_ssh_user/paperclip_app/pc_env/bin" ExecStart=/home/your_ssh_user/paperclip_app/pc_env/bin/gunicorn --workers 3 --bind unix:/home/your_ssh_user/paperclip_app/paperclip.sock wsgi:app # Assuming 'app' in 'wsgi.py' # Or if your entry point is 'main.py' with a Flask/FastAPI app object: # ExecStart=/home/your_ssh_user/paperclip_app/pc_env/bin/gunicorn --workers 3 --bind unix:/home/your_ssh_user/paperclip_app/paperclip.sock main:app Restart=always [Install] WantedBy=multi-user.targetsudo systemctl daemon-reload sudo systemctl start paperclip sudo systemctl enable paperclip - Configure Nginx: Now for Nginx.
+Create a config file for your domain.
+This is where the magic happens, and also where most people get tripped up.

 Add the following (replacesudo nano /etc/nginx/sites-available/your_domainyour_domain.comand/home/your_ssh_user):

 Save and exit.
-Then link, test, and restart Nginx:server { listen 80; server_name your_domain.com www.your_domain.com; # Redirect HTTP to HTTPS (recommended) return 301 https://$host$request_uri; } server { listen 443 ssl; server_name your_domain.com www.your_domain.com; ssl_certificate /etc/letsencrypt/live/your_domain.com/fullchain.pem; # Managed by Certbot ssl_certificate_key /etc/letsencrypt/live/your_domain.com/privkey.pem; # Managed by Certbot include /etc/letsencrypt/options-ssl-nginx.conf; ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; client_max_body_size 100M; # Increase for large inputs to agents location / { include proxy_params; proxy_pass http://unix:/home/your_ssh_user/paperclip_app/paperclip.sock; proxy_set_header Host $host; proxy_set_header X-Real-IP $remote_addr; proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for; proxy_set_header X-Forwarded-Proto $scheme; } # Serve static files directly if Paperclip has a UI location /static/ { alias /home/your_ssh_user/paperclip_app/static/; # Adjust if your static files are elsewhere } }sudo ln -s /etc/nginx/sites-available/your_domain /etc/nginx/sites-enabled/ sudo nginx -t sudo systemctl restart nginx⚠️ Warning: For Hostinger shared hosting, direct Nginx configuration might be limited.
-You might need to use their built-in proxy settings or
+Then link, test, and restart Nginx:server { listen 80; server_name your_domain.com www.your_domain.com; # Redirect HTTP to HTTPS (seriously, always do this) return 301 https://$host$request_uri; } server { listen 443 ssl; server_name your_domain.com www.your_domain.com; ssl_certificate /etc/letsencrypt/live/your_domain.com/fullchain.pem; # Managed by Certbot ssl_certificate_key /etc/letsencrypt/live/your_domain.com/privkey.pem; # Managed by Certbot include /etc/letsencrypt/options-ssl-nginx.conf; ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; client_max_body_size 100M; # Increase for large inputs to agents.
+Otherwise, you'll see Nginx throwing 413 errors, which are always fun to debug. location / { include proxy_params; proxy_pass http://unix:/home/your_ssh_user/paperclip_app/paperclip.sock; # Make sure this socket path matches your Gunicorn config proxy_set_header Host $host; proxy_set_header X-Real-IP $remote_addr; proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for; proxy_set_header X-Forwarded-Proto $scheme; } # Serve static files directly if Paperclip has a UI location /static/ { alias /home/your_ssh_user/paperclip_app/static/; # Adjust if your static files are elsewhere } }sudo ln -s /etc/nginx/sites-available/your_domain /etc/nginx/sites-enabled/ sudo nginx -t sudo systemctl restart nginx⚠️ Warning: Again, for Hostinger shared hosting, direct Nginx config like this is probably off-limits.
+You'll be stuck with their hPanel proxy settings,

-.htaccessfor Apache, or rely on their integrated application deployment features.
-The above Nginx config is for Hostinger VPS/Cloud. ✅ What you should see:nginx: configuration file /etc/nginx/nginx.conf syntax is okandnginx: configuration file /etc/nginx/nginx.conf test is successful.
-After restarting, your domain should show Nginx serving traffic.
+.htaccessfor Apache, or whatever limited app deployment they offer.
+This Nginx setup is strictly for Hostinger VPS/Cloud. ✅ What you should see:nginx: configuration file /etc/nginx/nginx.conf syntax is okandnginx: configuration file /etc/nginx/nginx.conf test is successful.
+If not, check your syntax carefully – a missing semicolon is a classic.
+After restarting, try hitting your domain.
+If Nginx isn't serving, check its error logs (usually/var/log/nginx/error.log).

 3. Hostinger-Specific Resource Management & Process Monitoring

-To reattach:# Start a new screen session screen -S paperclip_session # Inside the screen session, activate venv and start Gunicorn cd ~/paperclip_app source pc_env/bin/activate gunicorn --workers 1 --bind 0.0.0.0:8000 wsgi:app # Use 0.0.0.0:8000 for direct port if no Nginx proxy # Detach from screen (Ctrl+A, then D)screen -r paperclip_session.⚠️ Warning: Hostinger's shared hosting might kill long-running processes or restrict port binding.
-Consider their "Cloud" or "VPS" plans for dedicated resources for Paperclip.
+To reattach:# Start a new screen session screen -S paperclip_session # Inside the screen session, activate venv and start Gunicorn cd ~/paperclip_app source pc_env/bin/activate gunicorn --workers 1 --bind 0.0.0.0:8000 wsgi:app # Use 0.0.0.0:8000 for direct port if no Nginx proxy # Detach from screen (Ctrl+A, then D)screen -r paperclip_session.⚠️ Warning: Seriously, Hostinger shared hosting will kill long-running processes without warning.
+Don't say I didn't warn you.
+For anything serious with Paperclip, you need their Cloud or VPS plans.

-- Check Hostinger Logs: Access your Hostinger hPanel for server error logs (PHP, access, etc.) and specific application logs if available through their interface.
-Paperclip's own logs (configured by
+- Check Hostinger Logs: Beyond Paperclip's own logs, check your hPanel for server-level errors (PHP, access, etc.) and specific application logs if available through their interface.
+Sometimes the problem isn't your code, it's the environment.

 How Do I Deploy and Verify Paperclip's Core Services?